 - bread - an artisan loaf that has been sliced and toasted is a nice addition, especially with fresh pesto.

-Variations and Subs
+Variations and Substitutes

-- Vegetables - try it with peas, broccoli, zucchini, cauliflower, or spinach.
+- vegetables - try it with peas, broccoli, zucchini, cauliflower, or spinach.

-- Proteins - to make this pasta dish more filling, add cooked cannellini beans or vegan Italian sausage.
+- proteins - to make this pasta dish more filling, add cooked cannellini beans or vegan Italian sausage.

-- Fresh herbs - add finely chopped parsley or basil for another layer of freshness and flavor.
+- fresh herbs - add finely chopped parsley or basil for another layer of freshness and flavor.

 A microplane zester is useful for zesting the lemon.
 You'll also need a large pot for the pasta and a colander.